Global CucinaGlobal Cucina

 1. 1

 Preheat the oven to 175 degrees Celsius (top and bottom heat).
 Beat the eggs with the powdered sugar for 2-3 minutes until creamy.
-Stir in the oil.
+Stir in the canola oil.

 2. 2

-Mix the flour, cornstarch and baking powder.
+Mix the flour, cornstarch, and baking powder.
 Add the egg liqueur and stir briefly.
 Only stir until a smooth, rather liquid batter is formed.
 If desired, gently fold in the chocolate sprinkles with a spatula.

 3. 3